Numbered street: Philadelphia

 Central Philadelphia was laid out by Thomas Holme in 1683 and was the first city to use numbered streets systematically.
 While the original plan had two sets of north–south numbered streets, one parallel to the Delaware River and one to the Schuylkill; all are now numbered from the Delaware, with numbers increasing westward and continuing across the Schuylkill through West Philadelphia to the edge of the city.
 There are two main exceptions to this pattern: Holme's plan included Front Street in place of First and Broad Street in place of Fourteenth; "Schuylkill Front Street" became 22nd when the streets west of Broad were renumbered.
 The highest numbered street is 90th Street.
 In Southwest Philadelphia, the grid is oblique, with numbered streets running from northwest to southeast and meeting their West Philadelphia equivalents at Baltimore Avenue.
 In general, numbered streets northwest of the Schuylkill are not aligned with their counterparts across the river in South Philadelphia.

 The Kensington area has streets lettered "A" through "O".
 The East Oak Lane and West Oak Lane sections of the city contains east–west streets numbered from 64th Avenue to 80th Avenue, with the numbers correspondent with the block numbers north from Market Street.

 In the early 20th century, many of Chestnut Hill's previously numbered streets were renamed for Native American tribes.

+Phoenix

+In Phoenix, Arizona, the north-south streets used a numbered system, with the center street being Central Avenue.
+Streets west of Central Avenue are named "avenue", thus, for example, 33rd Avenue is the thirty-third street west of Central Avenue.
+Streets east of Central Avenue are named "street", thus, for example, 27th Street is the twenty-seventh street east of Central Avenue.
+These streets and avenues are further divided into, for example, "North 9th Street" and "South 9th Street", with the dividing line being a line extending from Washington Street.
+East-west streets are not named using a numbered system.
+Adjacent municipalities, such as Glendale and Peoria, continue this grid system, although there are exceptional streets that do not follow the numbered street convention.

 Pittsburgh

-In the city of Pittsburgh, the numbered street were originally named streets that were perpendicular to the Allegheny River.
-Sixth Street, for example was originally named St. Clair Street.
+In the city of Pittsburgh, the numbered streets were originally named streets that were perpendicular to the Allegheny River.
+Sixth Street, for example, was originally named St. Clair Street.
 The numbered streets were created by an ordinance passed in 1868.

 San Francisco

 San Francisco has two numbered series: streets, which run generally east–west, and avenues, which are north–south.
-The two series do not meet.
+The two series do not meet, nor are house numbers coordinated with cross streets' numbers.

 The numbered streets begin with 1st Street in SoMa and end with 30th Street in Noe Valley.
 Some of these streets are only nominally east–west, which causes anomalies such as 3rd Street meeting 26th Street in the Dogpatch.

 The numbered avenues are in the Richmond and Sunset Districts beginning with 2nd Avenue and continuing westward to 48th Avenue, which runs parallel to the Pacific Ocean shore.